-- The spindle provides the drive for arbors, cutters, and attachments used on a milling machine.
+- This spindle provides the drive for arbors, cutters, and attachments used on a milling machine.

-- It is a mechanical part, on which is used as an extension part of the spindle in a horizontal milling machine.
+- This is a mechanical part, on which is used as an extension part of the spindle in a horizontal milling machine.

 - It is fitted on the spindle whenever it’s required.

-- It holds the tool and moves it in the correct direction.
+- This holds the tool and moves it in the correct direction.

 - There are generally two types of arbor supports used in the milling machine.
 The first one has a small diameter bearing hole, 1-inch in maximum diameter.